jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Implementing testing for React components using appropriate testing libraries and techniques is essential for maintaining code quality, preventing regressions, and ensuring a smooth user experience in React applications.

-## Intermediate 18> Explain the concept of memoization in React and its benefits.
+## 18> Explain the concept of memoization in React and its benefits.

 > _Purpose_: Memoization in React is a performance optimization technique used to cache the results of expensive function calls and avoid redundant computations.
 It helps improve the performance of React components by storing the results of function calls and returning the cached result when the same inputs occur again.